Illinois OB-GYN Malpractice Attorney

 Duty of care is not a vague or nebulous concept.
 It’s a concrete idea based on the standard of care in a particular case.
 For example, if Jill breaks her leg, her doctor must follow established procedures.
 Her doctor cannot take shortcuts and rely on instinct.

-The higher duty of care makes it easier for an Chicago OB-GYN malpractice attorney to establish negligence, or a lack of care.
+The higher duty of care makes it easier for a Chicago OB-GYN malpractice attorney to establish negligence, or a lack of care.
 If a doctor was negligent, the available compensation is usually substantial.

 Evidence in Medical Negligence Claims